singhsneha99/singhsneha99/README.md

 Passionate about the intersection of **finance, technology, and social impact**.
 On a mission to make data and AI accessible, ethical, and empowering for all.

-In my free time, I enjoy honing my **design skills**, connecting with nature, and reading about history, philosophy, and futurism.

 ## 📬 Get in Touch

 I'd love to chat about projects and opportunities!
 Feel free to reach out.